robbrad/UKBinCollectionData/wiki/Councils.md

 - `-n` - house number
 - `-w` - remote Selenium web driver URL (required for Home Assistant)

-Note: Put the full address as it displays on the council website dropdown when you do the check manually
+Note: Put the full address as it displays on the council website dropdown when you do the check manually.

 ---